greatxue/coding_language/cpp_tut/0_cpp_overview.md

 In this or later edition, I will recommend practice projects with high quality.
 The codes within the course are far from enough, and these high-quality projects with answers will offer a chance for you to apply your knowledge and integrate multiple skills into a fruitful outcome.

-Also I extend with some supplement for what is only briefly mentioned in the course.
-They will be marked with the mark **(*)**, and is provided as a reference for further study.
+Also I extend with some supplement for what is only briefly mentioned in the course, and is provided as a reference for further study.

 Hope every one of you have fun with C++!